W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 6.md

 **Add the name of all people in your team in the upload comments**.

-You can either combine all the practices in one source file, or create separate ones!
+Turn in as one source file.